 Freeze the cubes for about four hours then process in a food processor.
 If you have a small food processor you can do this in steps.
 When smooth, transfer the mixture to the peanut butter crust we made earlier and place in the freezer for an additional four hours.

 Now's the best part!
 Throw a bit of peanut butter in the microwave to melt and drizzle that salty goodness all over the ice cream.
-Top with crumbled Nutter Butter cookies and your dessert is set.
-All you need is an extra coke bottle to wash it all down.
+Top with crumbled Nutter Butter cookies and your dessert is set, perfect for snacking or a sweet treat.
+All you need is a swig of coke to wash it all down.